 - Shoulder injuries.
 The rotator cuff and the tendons and muscles surrounding it are another very common injury.
 Dislocations are also fairly common with motocross riders, and many ride with a dirt bike shoulder brace if they have had a previous injury needing extra support.

 - Collarbone breaks.
 A common one that I am all too familiar with.
 It’s not a serious injury and means a few weeks with your arm in a sling.
 When you fall from a bike, if your arm is the first thing to hit the ground, or if you land awkwardly, the collarbone is the first thing to break.
-Wearing a dirt bike neck brace may provide some protection, in addition to the neck protection.
+Wearing a dirt bike neck brace may provide some protection to the collarbone, in addition to the neck protection.
 Earlier neck braces that rested on your collarbones have been thought to be responsible for collarbone breaks, but a good neck brace these days sits up off the collarbones, so the problem has been solved.

 - Acromioclavicular (AC) joint injuries.
 The AC joint is the joint where the collarbone and shoulder blade meet.
 An impact from a fall can cause a strain of the ligaments.
 Again, riding with a shoulder brace may provide some protection.